dbt-labs/docs.getdbt.com/website/docs/guides/orchestration/custom-cicd-pipelines/3-dbt-cloud-job-on-merge.md

 id: 3-dbt-cloud-job-on-merge
 ---

 This job will take a bit more to setup, but is a good example of how to call the dbt Cloud API from a CI/CD pipeline.
-The concepts persented here can be generalized and used in whatever way best suits your use case.
+The concepts presented here can be generalized and used in whatever way best suits your use case.

 The setup below shows how to call the dbt Cloud API to run a job every time there is a push to your main branch (i.e. a PR is merged).